backdrop-contrib/slick/README.txt

 * Desktop mouse dragging.
 * Fully accessible with arrow key navigation.
 * Autoplay, pagers, arrows, etc...
+* Exportable via CTools.
 * Works with Views, core and contrib fields: Image, Media or Field collection.
-* Exportable via CTools.
+* Optional skins, e.g.: Carousel, Classic, Fullscreen, Fullwidth, Grid, Split.

 VERSIONS:
 --------------------------------------------------------------------------------
+7.x-2.x supports exportable optionsets via CTools.
-Make sure to run update, when upgrading from 7.x-1.x to 7.x-2.x to allow creating database table to store option sets.
+Be sure to run update, when upgrading from 7.x-1.x to 7.x-2.x to allow creating database table to store/ manage option sets.
+With Bulk exporter or Features, optionsets may be stored in codes to avoid database lookup, it is analog to Drupal 8 CMI.

 REQUIREMENTS:
 --------------------------------------------------------------------------------
 - Slick library:
-  * Download Slick archive > 1.4 from https://github.com/kenwheeler/slick/,
+  * Download Slick archive >= 1.4 from https://github.com/kenwheeler/slick/,
   * Extract it as is, so the needed assets available at: sites/../libraries/slick/slick/slick.css sites/../libraries/slick/slick/slick-theme.css (optional if a skin chosen)